PavelETU/MyCountries/README.md

 - Unit tests with Mockk

 The app is written using TDD with the help of unit tests and UI tests.<br><br>
-The app is designed as an offline first app and uses fallback data if the first network call failed
+The app is designed as an offline first app and uses fallback data if the first network call fails